 Forest Ecosystems | natural resource development | tree measurements | land use and multiple perspectives | careers | trees and their products | stewardship

 This no-cost forest field trip is offered throughout May & June/September & October and runs from 10 am – 2 pm.
-We can accommodate 2 classes per day with half the day led by one of our professional educators and the other half by the teacher (teachers are provided activities and equipment to use on-site or can create their own half day curriculum).
+We can accommodate 1 or 2 classes per day.
+In some cases half of the day led by one of our professional educators and the other half by the teacher (teachers are provided activities and equipment to use on-site or can create their own half day curriculum).

 A busing subsidy is also provided to help offset travel costs.

-This program is offered through partnerships with Alberta Environment and Parks, the Forest Future Alliance, the Forest Resource Improvement Association of Alberta, Sustainable Forestry Initiative and Inside Education.
+This program is offered with support from Alberta Environment and Parks, the Forest Future Alliance, the Forest Resource Improvement Association of Alberta, and the Sustainable Forestry Initiative.

 Explore the living cycle of the forest by studying plants, how they grow and the role of decomposition.
 Students will consider the forest as a natural resource and discover how people connect with local forests.